Glasgow Shettleston (Scottish Parliament constituency)

-Glasgow Shettleston is a constituency of the Scottish Parliament (Holyrood), being one of eight constituencies within the Glasgow City council area.
-It elects one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
-It is also one of nine constituencies in the Glasgow electoral region, which elects seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+Glasgow Shettleston was a constituency of the Scottish Parliament, being one of eight constituencies within the Glasgow City council area.
+Under the additional-member system used for elections to the Scottish Parliament, the seat elected one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election, and was also one of nine constituencies in the Glasgow electoral region, which elected seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.

-The seat has been held by John Mason, who was elected for the Scottish National Party but has had the whip withdrawn after being elected, since the 2011 Scottish Parliament election.
+At the time of its abolition, the seat had been held by John Mason since the 2011 Scottish Parliament election.
+Mason had originally been elected for the Scottish National Party, but party whip was withdrawn from him in 2024.

+As a result of the second periodic review of Scottish Parliament boundaries in 2025, the constituency was abolished ahead of the 2026 Scottish Parliament election.
+The area covered by Glasgow Shettleston has been divided between the new constituencies of Glasgow Baillieston and Shettleston and Glasgow Central.

 Electoral region

-The other eight constituencies of the Glasgow region are: Glasgow Anniesland, Glasgow Cathcart, Glasgow Kelvin, Glasgow Maryhill and Springburn, Glasgow Pollok, Glasgow Provan, Glasgow Southside and Rutherglen.
+During the period Glasgow Shettleston was in existence, the other eight constituencies of the Glasgow region were: Glasgow Anniesland, Glasgow Cathcart, Glasgow Kelvin, Glasgow Maryhill and Springburn, Glasgow Pollok, Glasgow Provan, Glasgow Southside and Rutherglen.

-The region covers the Glasgow City council area and a north-western portion of the South Lanarkshire council area.
+In this period the region covered the Glasgow City council area and a north-western portion of the South Lanarkshire council area.

 Constituency boundaries

-The Glasgow Shettleston constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of an existing Westminster constituency.
-In 2005, however, Scottish Westminster (House of Commons) constituencies were mostly replaced with new constituencies.
+The Glasgow Shettleston constituency was created at the same time as the Scottish Parliament, ahead of the 1999 Scottish Parliament election, using the name and boundaries of the existing Glasgow Shettleston constituency of the UK Parliament.
+Ahead of the 2005 United Kingdom general election, boundaries for the UK House of Commons constituencies were revised, whilst the same boundaries were retained for use in elections to the Scottish Parliament.
+There is now no longer any link between the two sets of boundaries.

-Boundary review

-Following their First Periodic review into constituencies to the Scottish Parliament, the Boundary Commission for Scotland had recommended a modified Glasgow Shettleston constituency.
-The electoral wards used to create the newly formed Shettleston are:
+The boundaries of the seat were altered by the first periodic review of Scottish Parliament boundaries; the first election under these new boundaries was the 2011 Scottish Parliament election.
+The following electoral wards of Glasgow City Council were used to define Glasgow Shettleston at this review: